MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-PowerShellDataFile.md

 `.PSD1` file.
 The values could be imported using `Invoke-Expression` on the contents of the file.
 However, `Invoke-Expression` runs any code contained in the file.
 This could produce unwanted results or execute unsafe code. `Import-PowerShellDataFile` imports the data without invoking the code.
-By default there is a 500 key limit but can be bypassed with the **SkipLimitCheck** switch.
+By default there is a 500 key limit, but this can be bypassed with the **SkipLimitCheck** switch.

 ## EXAMPLES